 Only time will tell if the risk the government is taking in nationalizing the Trans Mountain Expansion is worth the potential reward, but no one can say that the Prime Minister and his government aren’t taking bold action.

-——— Written by Andrew Richardson, Consultant and Dan Mader, former Senior Vice-President, NATIONAL Public Relations.
+——— Written by Andrew Richardson, former Consultant and Dan Mader, former Senior Vice-President, NATIONAL Public Relations.